Last updated on December 9th, 2019 at 02:11 pm

 - There are three free “open house” days at Three Sisters Spring during the winter.
 The best way to learn about them is via the Friends of Crystal River National Wildlife Refuge website or their Facebook page.

-- The second open house is during Crystal River’s popular manatee festival Jan.
-14- 15, 2017.
+- Admission is free during the Crystal River’s popular manatee festival Jan.
+18-19, 2020.
 Here’s more about the manatee festival.

 Swimming with the manatees in Crystal River and Kings Bay

 We did not swim with the manatees.
-(Personally, I’ve never had the desire.)
-But we saw dozens of people swimming with manatees (or trying to) on our Thanksgiving Day kayak tour of the Kings Bay.
+(Personally, I’ve never had the desire and have been convinced it’s not really good for manatees.)
+But we saw dozens of people swimming with manatees (or trying to) on our kayak tour of the Kings Bay.

 Tips before you swim with manatees:

 - Swim-with-the-manatee tours can go to different locations.
 We saw them both in Hunter Cove and at Three Sisters Springs.
-Other boats that go to Kings Spring.
-If it’s important to go to Three Sisters, ask if your outfitter goes there.
+Other boats go to Kings Spring.
+If it’s important to you to go to Three Sisters, ask if your outfitter goes there.

 - The snorkeling tours we observed were supervised and well run, but the number of people and nature of the activity makes this a bit of a chaotic scene.
 Set your expectations appropriately.